 Stylish but performance-focused ski wear is always going to make you feel better about yourself than if you're wearing a dated Nevica jacket passed on from friends and family - and not in a vintage ironic way.

 Note it's not just about style, but performance is essential.
-If your goggles get fogged because the film has been damaged so you can't see, how are you going to ski with confidence?
+If your goggles get fogged because the lens has been damaged so you can't see, how are you going to ski with confidence?

 8) PEP TALK